allardjun/Foundations2023OurStory/README.md

      - Click "Pull Request" tab in the horizontal tab list,
      - Click "New Pull Request" green button on right of the screen.
      - Create Pull Request

+10. The merged version is now in the `allardjun/Foundations2023OurStory` repo.
+To merge this into yours, click `Sync fork` in your repo's homepage `[your username]/Foundations2023OurStory`.